 How Long Until Stock Markets Recover From A Crash?

-If we analyze the 6 major US stock market crashes of the last 100 years, we see that the average peak loss was 57%.
-Also, the average duration of the recovery is 9.8 years.
+In our analysis of six major US stock market crashes in the last 100 years, we see it take 9.8 years to recover.
+The average peak loss of these crashes was 57%.
 This can be somewhat misleading, though.
 The 1929 crash was exceptional in its size and duration.
-Additionally, governments and central banks have realized that they can manage inflation and stimulate the economy to speed economic and stock market crash recovery.
+Additionally, governments and central banks have realized that they can manage inflation and stimulate the economy to speed up economic and stock market crash recovery.

-Over the last 20 years, we have had 3 major crashes, with an average loss of 62%, but with an average recovery time of 7 years.
+Over the last 20 years, we have had three major crashes, with an average loss of 62%, but with an average recovery time of 7 years.

 |Stock Market Crash (Year)||Size of Crash %||# Years to Recover|